ArnarKSSandholt/EimeriaDualRNASeq/scripts/miscellaneous/read_counting.md

 out_table = pd.merge(metadata_table, data_table, on = "File_name")
 out_table.to_csv(output_path+"/metadata_table.csv", sep = ",", index = False)
 ```

-(Could talk about the bash commands used to generate the lists of gene identifiers with annotation information)

 The next step was to concatenate the read counts from different samples to produce a single file containing all the read counts for each species and experiment.
 The data from the two *in vitro* experiments was combined as the analysis was meant to be conducted on both together.
 The gene identifiers also needed to be replaced with Entrez gene identifiers and locus tags to facilitate the use of certain packages in the downstream analysis.